shurkhovetskyy/budget-vis/README.md

 This is a concept interactive visualization of budget data designed as part of [OpenBudgets.eu](https://openbudgets.eu/) project.
 Built with [React](https://reactjs.org/) view library, [Redux](https://redux.js.org/) state management and [D3](https://d3js.org/).

+Currently supports line chart temporal view and bar chart view for selected year.
+Click on bars in `Categories` view to explore at lower level.

+Visualizations and controls are coded as React components.

-Live version visualizing budget of Bonn, Germany is [available here](https://budget-bonn.herokuapp.com/).
+Live version visualizing budget of Bonn, Germany: [https://budget-bonn.herokuapp.com/](https://budget-bonn.herokuapp.com/).

-**GNU GENERAL PUBLIC LICENSE Version 3.**

 ## Running locally